johnwesleyquintero/my-amazon-analytics/Architecture.md

 ```
 #### **Popup**

-1. Use the Next.js app as the extension's popup by building it and serving the static files.
+1. Use the Vite app as the extension's popup by building it and serving the static files.

 * * * * *